atharvbyadav/Mastering-WSL/README.md

 ```
 \\wsl$
 ```
-You’ll see all installed Linux distributions and their file systems.
+You'll see all installed Linux distributions and their file systems.

 ---